-Transaction costs incurred on the acquisition of loans are capitalised upon recognition of the financial asset.
+Transaction costs incurred on the acquisition of loans are capitalised upon recognition of the financial asset and amortised over the term of the respective loan.

 f) Income and expenses

 Bank interest and loan interest are recognised on a time-proportionate basis using the effective interest rate method.